-Wrap Technologies, Inc. (the "Company") is a developer of security products designed for use by law enforcement and security personnel.
-The Company plans to introduce its first product, the BolaWrapTM 100 remote restraint device, during late 2017.
+Wrap Technologies, Inc., a Delaware corporation (the "Company") is a developer of security products designed for use by law enforcement and security personnel.
+The Company's first product is the BolaWrapTM 100 remote restraint device.

 The Company resulted from the March 31, 2017 merger of Wrap Technologies, LLC ("Wrap LLC") with and into its wholly-owned subsidiary MegaWest Energy Montana Corp. ("MegaWest").
-Wrap LLC ceased separate existence with MegaWest continuing as the surviving entity.
-MegaWest changed its name to Wrap Technologies, Inc. and amended and restated new articles of incorporation authorizing 150,000,000 shares of common stock, par value \$0.0001, and 5,000,000 shares of preferred stock, par value \$0.0001.
-All outstanding 835.75 membership units of Wrap LLC were exchanged for 20,000,000 shares of common stock of the Company.
+Wrap LLC ceased separate existence, and MegaWest continued as the surviving entity.
+MegaWest then changed its name to Wrap Technologies, Inc. and an amended and restated certificate of incorporation, changing the Company's corporate name, authorizing 150,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share were filed with the Delaware Division of Corporations.
+All outstanding 835.75 membership units of Wrap LLC outstanding immediatedly prior to the merger were exchanged, on a pro rate basis, for an aggregate of 20,000,000 shares of common stock of the Company in the merger.